 BA 601 Strategic Management (4.00 SH).
 A capstone course that focuses on general management skills involved in choosing an organizational strategy, committing critical resources to implementation, and appropriately reevaluating that strategy as internal and external organizational environments change.
 The course integrates the major business functions using top management’s generalist view.
 The primary method of instruction is case analysis.
 Prerequisites: BA 305, 310 and 350.

-BC 309 Sports Broadcasting (4.00 SH).
+BC 309 Sports Journalism (4.00 SH).
 Instruction and experience producing and delivering broadcast sports reports for radio and television newscasts and the Web.
 Emphasis is on sports writing, sports photography and videography, and sports reporting for broadcast and the Web.
 Prerequisites: BC 101 or 102 and BC 251 or consent of instructor.

 COM 225 Communication Ethics (ST) (4.00 SH).
 This course is designed to introduce the interrelationship of communication and free speech.
 The course will provide the opportunities to understand ethical communication in various contexts, assess weaknesses and strengths as an ethical communicator, and apply theories of communication ethics to the major course of study.
 Meets Social Thought and Tradition Intellectual Perspective requirement (ST).